vuejs/vuepress/docs/reference/plugin-api.md

   This hook will be invoked once VuePress app has finished preparation.

+### onWatched

+- Type: `(app: App, watchers: Closable[], restart: () => Promise<void>) => void | Promise<void>`

+- Details:

+  This hook will be invoked once VuePress app has started dev-server and watched files change.

+  The `watchers` is an array of file watchers.
+When changing config file, the dev command will be restarted and those watchers will be closed.
+If you are adding new watchers in this hook, you should push your watchers to the `watchers` array, so that they can be closed correctly when restarting.

+  The `restart` is a method to restart the dev command.
+When calling this method, the `watchers` array will be closed automatically.

 ### onGenerated

 - Type: `(app: App) => void | Promise<void>`